AbhimanyuMandal/health-insurance-claims-analysis-r/README.md

 ## Key Findings

-- Complete documentation was associated with significantly higher claim approval rates.

-- Fraud-flagged claims demonstrated substantially lower approval probabilities compared with non-fraudulent claims.

-- Hospitals with higher risk scores showed lower average settlement rates.
+- Claims with complete documentation were approximately 3 times more likely to be approved than claims with incomplete documentation (OR = 2.94, p < 0.001).

+- Claims associated with blacklisted healthcare providers had approximately 82% lower odds of approval (OR = 0.18, p < 0.001).

+- Claim submission timelines showed a significant association with approval outcomes, highlighting the operational importance of timely claim processing.

-- Delays in claim submission were negatively associated with approval outcomes.
+- Hospital risk scores were statistically associated with approval decisions, although the effect size was modest.

-- Logistic regression identified documentation completeness and fraud status as the strongest predictors of claim approval.
+- Fraud indicators were not statistically significant in the final logistic regression model after adjusting for other claim characteristics.

+- Fraud rates were relatively consistent across hospital accreditation categories, suggesting accreditation status alone may not adequately identify high-risk providers.
 ---

 ## Dataset